ndoylend/RepData_PeerAssessment1/PA1_template.md

 daily.imp.median <- median(daily.imp$steps, na.rm = TRUE)
 ```

 From the imputed dataset, the **mean number of steps per day is 10766** and the **median number of steps per day is 10766** These are virtually the same as the original dataset however the distribution may have changed.
-The following histograms illustrates the difference in distribution between the two datasets.
+The following histograms illustrate the difference in distribution between the two datasets.
 The histograms are plotted side by side by setting `par(mfrow=c(1,2))`.

 ```r
 par(mfrow=c(1,2))